dvidelabs/flatcc/README.md

 ## Trouble Shooting

-Flatcc will be default expect a `file_identifier` in the buffer when reading or verifying a buffer.
+Flatcc will by default expect a `file_identifier` in the buffer when reading or verifying a buffer.

 A buffer can have an unexpected 4-byte identifier at offset 4, or the identifier